There are different ways of changing the size of the text displayed depending

 A drop down menu will appear.

-of the text displayed in the browser window will change in accordance with
+The size of the text displayed in the browser window will change in accordance with your choice.

 Back to top